 As a core partner under WIOA Title II Adult is required to participate as a full member of the state and Local Workforce Innovation Boards (LWIBs) and is a required partner in the Comprehensive One-Stop Delivery System, and as such is required to provide career services and contribute to infrastructure and shared systems costs as described in this manual.
 The Illinois Community College Board is the Title II Representative on the Illinois Workforce Innovation Board (IWIB).
-Representation and participation on LWIBs is described below in subsection 2.
-The requirements for Comprehensive One-Stop Center participation are described in subsection 3.
+Representation and participation on LWIBs and the requirements for Comprehensive One-Stop Center participation are described below.